 By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 What is known as the hypoglycemic diet should really be called the “Natural Diet”.
 This is the diet that humans have consumed over the millions of years to which our digestive system has adapted.
+It is supposed to give you all the amino acids, vitamins and minerals, enzymes and co-enzymes to allow your body to produce the myriad of feel good neurotransmitters to make you feel happy and content.
 The “Natural Diet” is natural to the individual only and may be different from one person to another.
+When you diagnosed “diabetic”, it may be called a “diabetic diet”.
 Nordic European people who have consumed milk as part of their diet in their ancestry may have better tolerance to cow’s milk, than those people whose ancestry was not exposed to that kind of milk as in Asia or Africa.
 Southern European with a long history of alcohol consumption are more tolerant of alcohol than people for whom alcohol was never part in the hereditary diet, such as Australian aborigines.

 Furthermore, this natural diet has to take into account quirks of inborn genetic disorders such as gluten intolerance as in coeliac disease, Crohn’s Disease, or Ulcerative Colitis..
 These may well be hidden behind the mask of hypoglycemic symptoms.